-This appendix is intended for the MACRO-ll user who experiences the difficulty of not having sufficient dynamic memory available to complete the desired assemblies.
-Users of smaller systems, particularly those with the 8K subset version of MACRO-ll, should become thoroughly familiar with the conventions discussed herein.
+This appendix is intended for the MACRO-11 user who wants to avoid the problem of thrashing, by optimizing the allocation of virtual memory.
+Users of smaller systems, particularly those with the 8K subset version of MACRO-11, should become thoroughly familiar with the conventions discussed herein.
 In this regard, Appendix F addresses the following topics:

-- 1. General hints and space-saving guidelines;
+- 1. General hints and space-saving guidelines

-- 2. Macro definitions and expansions; and
+- 2. Macro definitions and expansions

 - 3. Operational techniques.